hapax/hapax.github.io/assets/chuzenji.md

-The town was initially no more than a toilet break on my way to the Senjogahara marshland, a sprawling wetland 1400 meters above sea level, covered in hare's-tail cottongrass and spidered with picturesque boardwalk, if the brochure was to be trusted.
+The town was initially no more than a toilet break on my way to the Senjogahara marshland, a sprawling wetland 1400 meters above sea level, covered in hare's-tail cottongrass and spiderwebbed with picturesque boardwalk, if the brochure was to be trusted.

 #### The lesser shrine<a id="sec-2" name="sec-2"></a>